oozr/oozr/README.md

 - **no data, no service**
   work starts with real data, not dashboards
 - **no decision context, no data**
   data is collected *because* a decision must be made
 - **actions require causal reasoning**
-  patterns describe the past
-  causes explain what happens *if we intervene*
+  patterns describe the past, causes explain what happens *if we intervene*
 - **data stays close to its source**
   ownership, context, and responsibility matter
 - **decisions spread faster than products**
   agree on *how to decide*, and software follows